fabacab/awesome-sysadmin/README.md

   * [Atomia DNS](http://atomiadns.com/) - DNS management system.
   * [nsedit](https://github.com/tuxis-ie/nsedit) - nsedit is a DNS editor for PowerDNS, working with PowerDNS's new API.
   * [PDNS Gui](https://github.com/odoucet/pdns-gui) - WebGUI which aids in administering domains and records for PowerDNS with MySQL.
-  * [Pi-hole](https://pi-hole.net/) - A blackhole for Internet Advertisements with a gui for managing and monitoring
+  * [Pi-hole](https://pi-hole.net/) - Blackhole for Internet Advertisements with a gui for managing and monitoring.
   * [Poweradmin](http://www.poweradmin.org/) - Friendly web-based DNS administration tool for PowerDNS server.
 * Revision Control
   * [iF.SVNAdmin](http://svnadmin.insanefactory.com/) - WebGUI to manage Subversion repositories and User/Group permissions.